The microscopic role of deformation in the dynamics of soft colloids

-Previous works on colloidal gels have linked the presence of such features to the accumulation of local stresses which are then released into the system, triggering the faster than exponential/diffusive dynamics \cite{cipelletti2000universal, bouchaud2002anomalous, cipelletti2003universal,duri2006length}.
-Since in our model, we have explicitly introduced the role of deformation, we are now able to quantify the local stress and to connect this to the onset of the observed dynamics.
-To this aim we define the asphericity parameter $a$ (see Methods) that quantifies the deviation of the ring shape from a circular one: larger values of $a$ thus correspond to more deformed particles.
-The distributions of particle asphericity $P(a)$ (see Fig.~\ref{fig:S6}) indicate that upon increasing $\zeta$ a larger and larger fraction of particles undergo a strong deformation.
-A direct link exists between particle deformation and intra-ring stress, as discussed in the SI (see Fig.~\ref{fig:intra-stress}).
-In order to quantify the effect of deformations at high packing fractions, we calculate the effective packing fraction $\phi$ occupied by the rings, shown in Fig.~\ref{fig:Panel3}(a) (see Methods).
-We find that $\phi$ coincides with $\zeta$ for $\zeta\lesssim \zeta_R$, while for larger packing fractions it becomes significantly lower than $\zeta$.
+By taking into account particle deformation in our model we are now able to quantify the local stress and to connect it to the onset of the compressed exponential behavior.
+To this aim we define the asphericity parameter $a$ (see Methods) that describes the deviation of the ring shape from a circular one: larger values of $a$ thus correspond to more deformed particles.
+The distributions of particle asphericity $P(a)$ (see Fig.~S5) indicate that upon increasing $\zeta$ a larger and larger fraction of particles undergoes a strong deformation.
+A direct link exists between particle deformation and intra-ring stress, as discussed in the SI (see Fig.~S6).
+In order to quantify the effect of deformations at high $\zeta$, we calculate the effective packing fraction $\phi$ occupied by the rings (see Methods), which is shown in Fig.~\ref{fig:Panel3}(a).
+We find that $\phi$ coincides with the nominal packing fraction $\zeta$ for $\zeta\lesssim \zeta_R$, while it becomes significantly smaller than $\zeta$ for denser states.
 Softer particles are found to deviate earlier from the linear $\phi-\zeta$ relation than stiffer particles, as observed in experiments for ionic microgels~\cite{pelaez2015impact}.
 Finally, for very large $\zeta$, a strong bending of $\phi$ is found, resulting even in a non-monotonic behavior for the softest rings.
-These findings clearly indicate that our simple model is able to capture another of the main ingredients of realistic soft particles, i.e. osmotic deswelling.
+These findings clearly indicate that our simple model is able to capture another of the main ingredients of realistic soft particles, i.e. deswelling at high concentrations (due to shape deformation).